synqs/labscript-qc/README.md

 # labscript-qc
-A small API to make quantum circuits accessible for labscript
+A collection of spooler code to make quantum circuits accessible for labscript.

 ## Read the document here:
 * Click [here](http://labscript-qc.readthedocs.io/) for the latest formatted release of the document at readthedocs.io.